-In any case, the C-Sink Farmer, the Village Processor, and the Artisan Pro must document the biomass used, the production process and the final application of the biochar as described in Chapters 5, 6, and 9.
-The obligation to keep proper proofs and records of application may be transferred to the Artisan C-Sink Manager or the endorsed biochar processor or trader.
+In any case, the C-Sink Farmer, the Biochar Processor, and the Artisan Pro must document the biomass used, the production process and the final application of the biochar as described in Chapters 5, 6, and 9.
+The obligation to keep proper proofs and records of the application lies with the Artisan C-Sink Manager.
+The Artisan C-Sink Manager can transfer the obligation to the endorsed Biochar Processor or Biochar Trader.